Mar-Issah/React-Exercise-Tracker/ReadMe.md

     ```sh
     npm install
    ```
-3. To run the React project(server and client).
+3. To run the React project(Server and client).
    ```sh
    npm start
    ```